mdrhmn/itsmeray-v2/content/posts/fyp-101-part-1/index.md

 	Regardless of the method you choose to increase your system complexity, what you need to keep in mind is that **you cannot simply increase your project complexity just for the sake of doing on**e.
 Whatever elements or modules that you plan to add has to **make sense** in terms of the **overall picture** of how your system works.
 	<br>
 	<br>

 ---

+### Proposing your Own Project Title

+As I mentioned previously, you can also propose your own project title to your preferred supervisor.
+Sometimes, they may require you to **provide a simple proposal** for them to review or even require you to **submit said proposal to the faculty's FYP coordinator for approval** first before proceeding further.

+Such was the case for myself and my partner during our search for our project title.
+We actually **prepared our own proposals** for 3 different project titles that we brainstormed ourselves as backup in case none of the existing project titles in Ilmiah are not to our taste.
+I've included [one of them as an example](../fyp-101-part-1/assets/proposal_example.pdf) for your reference

+For us, we **prioritise the supervisors' titles proposed in Ilmiah over our own** mostly on the basis that the supervisors most likely have given far more thought into their own proposed titles than the ones we come up ourselves, but it is up to your own preference.

+---